Flint Hills National

 follow those set in the Kansas State hunting and fishing regulations.

-Please consult the Flint Hills Refuge Hunting brochure for details.
+Please consult the Flint Hills Refuge Hunting Brochure/Permit for details.

 All Federal and